pzfreo/chelli-site/commissions.md

 <p/>
 Commissioning a bespoke instrument that is built to your personal requirements offers the opportunity to have an instrument that fits you perfectly.
 <p/>
-<a href="/contact">Contact us</a> today to see if this might be the right journey for you.
+<a href="/contact">Contact us</a> today to see if you would like to explore creating a new instrument.

 </td><td>